 Paramparagat Krishi Vikas Yojana is an elaborated component of Soil Health Management (SHM) of major project National Mission of Sustainable Agriculture (NMSA).
-Under PKVY Organic farming is promoted through adoption of organic village by cluster approach and PGS certification.
+Under PKVY Organic farming is promoted through the adoption of the organic village by cluster approach and PGS certification.

 The Scheme envisages:

 - Promotion of commercial organic production through certified organic farming.

 - The produce will be pesticide residue free and will contribute to improving the health of the consumer.